When Your Child Needs Total Parenteral Nutrition (TPN)

 Read on to learn about giving your child liquid food through total parenteral nutrition (TPN).

 Total parenteral nutrition (TPN) is a way for your child to get correct nutrition.
-This is done using a small, soft tube called a catheter .
-The catheter is put into a vein.
+This is done using a small, soft tube called a catheter.
+At the hospital, the catheter is put into your child's vein.
 This allows liquid nutrition to be put into your child’s blood vessels.
+After the catheter is in place, you may be able to give TPN to your child at home.
+A home care nurse can teach you how.
+You’ll also learn how to clean and care for the catheter site.

 Why is TPN needed?